The Midnight Sky: Production

+Development and pre-production

 The film was announced in June 2019, with George Clooney directing and starring.
 Netflix would distribute, with filming set to begin in October.
 Felicity Jones was added to the cast in July.
 Jones became pregnant sometime after having been cast.
 Clooney opted to rewrite her character as pregnant versus using a body double.
 Kyle Chandler and David Oyelowo joined the cast in August.
 Tiffany Boone and Caoilinn Springall were added in October.
 In November 2019, Demián Bichir joined the cast of the film.
 Sophie Rundle, Ethan Peck, Tim Russ and Miriam Shor were announced as being added in January 2020.